 I enjoyed getting to go and serve the community near us with close friends from my advisory.
 It helped me realize how blessed we are.

 Service Project Day is always a good time to give.
 It's so fun to see all the faces of those you help light up.
 We are so privileged, and Service Project Day reminds me to be grateful."

 Operation Christmas Child is a service project Prestonwood Christian Academy participates in with Prestonwood Baptist Church.
 Operation Christmas Child is an international program started in 1993 by Franklin Graham and Samaritan’s Purse.

 The goal is to collect shoeboxes filled with toys for children which are sent by Samaritan’s Purse to 130 countries around the world with the gospel message tucked inside.
 PCA encourages students to participate as another mission opportunity to serve others and share the gospel.

-On the first Monday and Tuesday of each month (excl.
-February), 4th grade students and moms collect designated items at the Lower School entrance, which are donated to various service projects and agencies in the area.
+Twice a month, Fourth Grade students and moms collect designated items at the Lower School entrance, which are then donated to various service projects and agencies in the area.
 The donations include non-perishable food items, gently-used coats, toys, books and DVDs.
-Middle School and Upper School students deliver Manna Monday donations on their service project days during the school year.
+Middle School and Upper School students deliver Manna Monday donations during Minimester and Service Project Day during the school year.